ptnoir/plants_memo/README.md

 - Customized CSS

-- For minimalistic UI, details are designed as hover to display.
+- For minimalistic UI, most details are designed as hover to display.